DanielSant0s/AthenaEnv/README.md

 **Properties:**
   • volume - Current sound effect volume, you can get or change from 0 to 100.
   • pan - Sound effect spatial setting, you can get or change from -100(left) to 100(right), 0 is the center.
-  • loop - If the sample is played in a loop, you can get or change.
   • pitch - Sound effect pitch, you can get or change from -100 to 100, 0 is the default value.

 ### Archive module